 RCA was started in 1919.
 They were pioneers in early broadcast radio, and started the National Broadcasting Co.
 (NBC) in 1926.
 Besides manufacturing complete radios, they also made Victrolas and other equipment.
 They were leaders in vacuum tube design and manufacture.
 They used a dog named "Nipper" in their company logo, which pictured the dog cocking his head to "listen" to his master's voice coming out of a funnel-shaped speaker.

-Motorola was a trade name of Azcvin Mfg.
-Corp. of Chicago, Illinois.
-Founded in 1928 to make radio power supplies, they soon were making auto radios, and later, they became a major manufacturer of television sets and radios.
+Founded in 1928 to make radio power supplies, Motorola soon were making auto radios, and later, they became a major manufacturer of television sets and radios.